First Ever Guests Return to the Canopy Tower

-Memories blur after 25 years, but one thing they remember vividly is how they ended up at the Canopy Tower.
-Somehow, they had understood it was a boutique hotel, and Arlene made the online arrangements through Carmen Martino, who worked with the Panama Audubon Society at the time.
+Memories blur after 26 years, but one thing they remember vividly is how they ended up at the Canopy Tower.
+Arlene made the arrangements for a birdwatching trip through a US ecotravel agency.
+It booked Canopy Tower and two other birding spots for them, and a Panama Audubon Society birding guide, Carmen Martino.
 They were picked up at the airport by a friendly local guide, expecting to head straight to the tower—but instead, they were told, “You’ll go there tomorrow.”
 In the meantime, they met with Carmen and enjoyed an incredible day of birding.

-The next day, the same thing happened.
-But Cheryl and Arlene were determined.
-After some hesitation, they were finally taken to the tower, and they immediately understood why their arrival had been delayed—it wasn’t quite ready for guests!
+The next day, they were taken to the tower, and they immediately understood why their arrival had been delayed—it wasn’t quite ready for guests!

 “We were watching birds from the top of the tower, and we didn’t want to leave,” Cheryl recalls.
 “We thought, this would be like camping, but with a roof over our heads!”